 The practice had an infection prevention and control policy and procedures to keep patients safe.
-They followed guidance in The Health Technical Memorandum 01-05:

-Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
+They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
 Staff completed infection prevention and control training every year.

-Staff used an empty surgery to carry out decontamination processes.
 The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
+The dental nurses took part in a rota to oversee decontamination procedures and maintain up to date records.
 The records showed equipment staff used for cleaning and sterilising instruments was maintained and used in line with the manufacturers' guidance.
-There were plans to install dedicated decontamination facilities in the practice.

-The practice carried out infection prevention and control audits twice a year.
-The latest audit showed the practice was meeting the required standards.
+The practice knew that infection prevention and control audits should be carried out twice a year.
+The latest audit was January 2017 which showed the practice was meeting the required standards.
+This was discussed with the senior dental nurse who explained that they had not had the capacity to repeat the audit in June and this would be addressed.

 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
+The practice were carrying out monthly water temperature tests but these were not documented.
+The provider confirmed this would be addressed.